Why use Turnitin?

 Online Feedback: Whether the students have access to reports or not, you can still use GradeMark to give rich feedback on assignments.
 Consider creating a rubric for the assignment, which will help to communicate your expectations, support feed-forward (how students can improve in future work), and make grading much easier for you.
 Audio feedback (max 3 minutes per student) can be a great way to give personalised feedback that conveys tone - often lost in written feedback.

 Writing as a Process: Consider using PeerMark (also offered through Turnitin on Blackboard) to facilitate (anonymous) peer review for your class group.
-For more information on using PeerMark contact us at email@example.com
+(Note that Blackboard also has a PeerReview tool)

 For more ideas, watch this recorded webinar on Best Practices for Teaching with Turnitin.